TheWhit3F0x/RainbowPy-PoC/README.md

 ## Rainbowcheck

 Checks if a PoC hash is in a chain of determined length and returns the original string if found.
-To define a chain, its seed, final hash and length must be provided
+To define a chain, its seed, final hash and length must be provided.

 ```
 usage: rainbowcheck.py [-h] --seed SEED --endhash ENDHASH --pochash POCHASH --chainlength CHAINLENGTH